SoundTransit/soundtransit-rds/README.md

 **Download Kick-off presentation and notes**

-RDS presented an overview of our roadmap for 2013 and the community then weighed in with a bunch of feedback on what they would like to see added, improved and changed in how regional transit data is managed and organized.
+RDS presented an overview of our roadmap for 2013-2014.
+Developers then weighed in with a lively discussion including a bunch of feedback on what they would like to see added, improved and changed in how regional transit data is managed and organized.
 We even came up with a couple of exciting "save the world - or at least make life better for transit riders" caliber ideas.

 Check it out.
 Here's to the kick-off materials: